 Soil-Saving Plants You Can Grow At Home

-Erosion, flooding and climate change all have an impact on our soil.
+Erosion, flooding and climate change can have an impact on our soil.

-But we can all do our part to help protect this vital resource.
+But together, we can all do our part to help protect this vital resource.

 Try mixing up your grass with clover!
 Clover improves soils health, attracts beneficial insects - like ladybirds - and promotes a healthy lawn.

 It can fix nitrogen and carbon; which isn't just good for soil health but also reduces greenhouse gases that contribute to climate change.